its-wizza/streamlink-plugin-widevine/README.md

 # streamlink-plugin-widevine

-A Streamlink plugin for playing DRM-protected MPEG-DASH and HLS streams using Widevine.
+A Streamlink plugin for playing Widevine DRM-encrypted MPEG-DASH and HLS streams.

 The plugin resolves Widevine PSSH data from the media manifest, obtains the required content keys from a Widevine license server, and passes those keys to